fenixkz/rl_journey/Lesson-2/theory.md

 <img src="figures/windy-env.png" />
 </p>

 The agent's goal is to get from the starting position (the blue circle) to the goal cell (green).
 A bridge (tan cells) offers a direct and short path.
-However, this path is risky: if the agent is on the bridge and takes any action other than moving forward (to the right), there is a 90% chance the "wind" will push it into the chasm (dark blue cells), resulting in a large negative reward and ending the episode.
+However, this path is risky: if the agent is on the bridge and takes any action other than moving forward to the goal (to the right), there is a 90% chance the "wind" will push it into the chasm (dark blue cells), resulting in a large negative reward and ending the episode.
+Additionally, each step results in a low negative reward to force the agent to find the shortest path.

 This simple environment is solvable by all three algorithms, but as we'll see, their final converged policies are quite different.

 What is your intuition?
 How would each algorithm behave?

-To find out, I trained each agent and then plotted its final, greedy policy.
+To find out, I trained each agent and then plotted its final greedy policy.
 A quick note on the training: I used a high exploration rate (epsilon) in the beginning, which was decayed slowly.
 This ensures that the agents definitely experienced falling into the chasm and are aware of the danger of the bridge path.

 ### Q-Learning: The Optimist